joeappleton18/advanced-database-systems-2021/sessions/week_6_a/README.md

 ## Creating a New Document Using Mongoose

+We can now access incoming requests!
 Let's move on to consider how we might create a new document using a Mongoose Model.
 We shall explore this idea through extending our `controllers/taster.js` create operation.

 ```js
 exports.create = async (req, res) => {